2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 Note: When other data members which are not initialized through constructors should have appropriate default values.

-Exercise 30: Design and implement applications using basic OOP paradigms.
+30. Design and implement applications using basic OOP paradigms.
     Implement below given class diagram.
 Invoke constructor and methods of this class by creating appropriate object in main method.

 ```
 SavingsAccount